DataBiosphere/data-portal/content/releases/2020-mar/methods.md

 The following sections describe the specific Cumulus workflow parameters used for the HCA March 2020 Release.
 Global inputs are described first, followed by parameters for each Cumulus task: clustering, differential expression, and visualization.
 Additionally, this section lists the parameters for generating [Single Cell Portal](https://singlecell.broadinstitute.org/single_cell?scpbr=human-cell-atlas-march-2020-release)-compatible outputs.

 All parameters are detailed in the [Cumulus documentation](https://cumulus.readthedocs.io/en/latest/cumulus.html#run-cumulus-analysis).
 Any unspecified Cumulus parameters (not listed in tables below) were set to the default attributes (also listed in the documentation).
-To run the Cumulus workflow in Terra, these parameters were specified using a workspace configuration file (JSON format) which was uploaded directly to each workspace (see an example JSON file used for the [March 2020 Release](insert link)).
+To run the Cumulus workflow in Terra, these parameters were specified using a workspace configuration file (JSON format) which was uploaded directly to each workspace (see an example JSON file used for the [March 2020 Release](_downloads/Example.JSON).

 ### Global inputs
 The table below details the attributes for Cumulus input files, output files, and the CPUs that were used for analyses in Terra.